Ralphkay/Wrauth/readme.md

 Raphael Amponsah and all the graceful developers who would be contributing

 ### Acknowlegement
-To God Almighty, and all through whom i have learnt, the blogs, articles, video tutorials, tweets; I am most grateful with all the Wrauth in me!
+To God Almighty, and all through whom i have learnt from, the blogs, articles, video tutorials, tweets.
+I am most grateful with all the Wrauth in me!